Monitor transients and stay in control of over-pressure risk

-Poor control of internal pressure fluctuations is involved in over 40% of hydropower penstock, manifold and turbine casing ruptures.
+Lack of monitoring of the transients causes poor control of internal pressure fluctuations.
+However, such fluctuations are involved in over 40% of the ruptures in hydro power plants.
+This impacts the penstock, manifold and turbine casing.

 Causes are multiple but always associated with the hydraulic functioning.
 Drifts of the settings managing the turbine start-up and shut down operations, defaults of key components, are commonly involved in these events.
 In the absence of monitoring, these risky trends go unnoticed until they turn into causes of rupture.

 Despite their mechanical harmfulness, transient behaviors are not monitored continuously.
 Only a few pressure transient measurements are made during the life of the equipment.
 But these tests only make it possible to reproduce one single hydraulic phenomenon: the hammering of mass.
 Thereby one forgets to quantify all the other types of hydraulic phenomena frequently involved in penstock failures.
-There are, of course, post-rupture structural analyses.
-But unfortunately, these analyses are only carried out where the worst has already happened.
+Although post-rupture structural analyses are achieved, these analyses are only carried out after the penstock’s damage.
 So, it is often too late to have a thorough understanding of the hydraulic phenomena involved and related loading on the damaged penstock.

 Finally, it is often difficult to take from these ruptures a reusable experience to improve the operation safety of penstocks.